mercadopago/devsite-docs/guides/online-payments/checkout-api/advanced-integration.en.md

 ## Cancellations and refunds

 ----[mla, mlm, mco, mlu, mlb, mlc]----
-Cancellations occur when a cash payment is not completed before the expiration date, and the seller decides to cancel it.
+Cancellations happen when a cash payment is not completed before the expiration date, and the seller decides to cancel it.
 Refunds occur when the payment is made, but the seller decides to cancel it, partially or entirely.
 ------------

 ----[mpe]----
-Cancellations occur when a cash payment is not completed before the expiration date, and the seller decides to cancel it.
+Cancellations happen when a cash payment is not completed before the expiration date, and the seller decides to cancel it.
 Refunds occur when the payment is made, but the seller decides to cancel it entirely.
 ------------

-For more information, check the [Refunds and Cancellations section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/account/cancellations-and-refunds).
+For more information, check the [Refunds and Cancellations](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/account/cancellations-and-refunds) section.

 ---
 ### Next steps